IP address blocking: Implementations

 Unix-like operating systems commonly implement IP address blocking using a TCP wrapper, configured by host access control files /etc/hosts.deny and /etc/hosts.allow.

-Both companies and schools offering remote user access use Linux programs such as DenyHosts or Fail2ban for protection from unauthorised access while allowing permitted remote access.
+Both companies and schools offering remote user access use Linux programs such as DenyHosts or Fail2ban for protection from unauthorized access while allowing permitted remote access.
 This is also useful for allowing remote access to computers.
 It is also used for Internet censorship.

 IP address blocking is possible on many systems using a hosts file, which is a simple text file containing hostnames and IP addresses.
 Hosts files are used by many operating systems, including Microsoft Windows, Linux, Android, and OS X.

 Circumvention

-Proxy servers and other methods can be used to bypass the blocking of traffic from IP addresses.
+Proxy servers and VPNs can be used to bypass the blocking of traffic from IP addresses.
 However, anti-proxy strategies are available.
 Consumer-grade internet routers can sometimes obtain a new public IP address on-demand from the ISP using DHCP lease renewal to circumvent individual IP address blocks.
 This, however, can be countered by blocking the range of IP addresses from which the internet service provider is assigning new IP addresses, which is usually a shared IP address prefix.
 However, this may impact legitimate users from the same internet service provider who have IP addresses in the same range, which inadvertently creates a denial-of-service attack.

 In the case Craigslist v.
 3Taps (2013), US federal judge Charles R. Breyer held that circumventing an address block to access a website is a violation of the Computer Fraud and Abuse Act for "unauthorized access", and is thus punishable by civil damages.